thevolcanomanishere/phrase-encrypt/README.md

 # Simple crypto secret phrase creation and encryption

 Naive implementation of a simple crypto secret phrase creation and encryption.
+Includes QR code generation for easier import into your wallet.
+No need to copy and paste!

 Why?
 - Many people store their secret phrase unencrypted in their notes, Google docs, etc.